Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 ### Calendar comparison

 Not all days are created equal.
-By mapping noise complaints across days and months, we get a richer view of how **seasonality and holidays** might play a role.
+When we break down noise complaints by calendar day, seasonal patterns and major holidays come into focus.

-Take a look at **December 31st**, for instance, a huge spike in complaints right before midnight in both 2023 and 2024.
-Parties, music, yelling.
-It all adds up.
-Other notable peaks appear in early summer and around major holidays.
+For example, **December 31st** sees a huge spike each year as people ring in the new year with parties and fireworks.
+Other peaks appear in summer and around national holidays.
+But one date in **2024 stands out above the rest**: **September 15**.

-Each day on these calendar heatmaps reflects actual complaints logged to 311.
-Some neighborhoods seem to be noisy year-round, while others only light up on weekends or holidays.

-One day really sticks out in 2024 and that is 2024-09-15.
-It has a complaint rate of 6546 which approximatelly six times the amount of the avarage complaints per day which is around 924.
-This day is followed by 2024-12-16 which has 5585 complaints but the 15th of september is clearly way above the rest.
-Note that the two graphs have different range on the color bars to be able to isolate the days in a more affective way for each of the years.
+That day alone logged **6,546 complaints** — nearly **six times the daily average** of around 924.
+The next-highest day was December 16 with 5,585.
+On the calendar heatmap, Sept 15 appears as a major outlier, especially in the 2024 plot.

+So what happened?

+While no single confirmed event explains it, several factors likely played a role.
+It was a **warm Sunday night**, about 79°F and marked the start of **Hispanic Heritage Month** [6], right before several Latin American Independence Days.
+Many Bronx neighborhoods have large Latino communities, and it’s likely that informal block parties and street celebrations were happening that night.
+Social media posts promoted **DJ led gatherings** and **salsa events** in the Bronx that weekend, suggesting a citywide celebration vibe.

+It's also possible that some **data entry or timestamp errors** contributed to the spike, with multiple complaints being logged under the same date but there's no firm evidence of a systemic glitch.
+The data points to a real event, even if it's hard to trace to one specific cause.

+In short, **Sept 15, 2024**, looks like a perfect storm: great weather, cultural celebrations, and maybe a bit of 311 reporting overload — all adding up to the noisiest day in the dataset.

 ---
 <img src="/assets/img/calendar_2024.png" alt="Calendar of Noise Complaints 2024" style="width:80%; display:block; margin:auto;" />